0Archivist0/localized_AI/README.md

 [____________________________________________________________________________________________________________________________|
 # Localized-AI
-Personal project in an attempt to make a local AI using AI.. go figure.. but to start,is gonna be an adventure in of itself
+Personal project in an attempt to make a local AI using AI.. go figure.. but to start,is gonna be an adventure in of itself (the scripts that are currently in this Repo were made for attempting to automate the procces..

 -------------------------------------------------------------------------------------
 ### 10-12-23
 added some scripts and also would like to point out this article that the scripts are based on